PacktPublishing/Vue.js-3.0-Cookbook/chapter-4/4.2/README.md

-# 4.1 - Creating a visual template component
+# 4.2 - Using Slots and Named Slots to place data inside your components

 ## Project setup
 ```